Agnieszka Radwańska career statistics

 This is a list of the main career statistics of Agnieszka Radwańska, a former professional tennis player from Poland.
-Radwańska won 20 Women's Tennis Association (WTA) singles titles, including one year-end championship at the 2015 WTA Finals, three WTA Premier Mandatory singles titles, and two WTA Premier 5 titles.
+Radwańska won 20 WTA Tour singles titles, including one year-end championship at the 2015 WTA Finals, three Premier Mandatory singles titles, and two Premier 5 titles.
 Along with that, she won two titles in doubles, including one major - at the 2011 Miami Open.
-On the International Tennis Federation (ITF) Women's Circuit, she has four titles (per two in both events).
-On the WTA Rankings, Radwańska achieved a career high singles ranking of world no. 2 on July 9, 2012, right after reaching final of the Wimbledon Championships.
+On the ITF Women's Circuit, she has four titles (per two in both events).
+On the WTA rankings, Radwańska achieved a career high singles ranking of world No. 2 on July 9, 2012, right after reaching final of the Wimbledon Championships.

-Despite not winning any Grand Slam, she had impressive performances.
+Despite not winning any major, she had impressive performances.
 In singles, she reached one final at the 2012 Wimbledon Championships.
 Along with that, she has six semifinals appearances (four in singles and two in doubles) and nine quarterfinals (seven in singles and two in doubles).
-She reached at least semifinal at all four Grand Slams in either events.
+She reached at least semifinal at all four majors in either events.
 At the Premier Mandatory & 5 tournaments she went one step further.
 In 2011, she won back-to-back Pan Pacific and China Open.
 The following year, she won the Miami Open.
 Later, in 2014 she won the Canadian Open and then in 2016 another title at the China Open.